-Similar to MISO, ICF incorporated the most conservative scenario- Future 1 assumptions for supply, demand, and capacity expansion.
+Similar to MISO, ICF incorporated the most conservative scenario-Future 1 assumptions for supply, demand, and capacity expansion.
 Future 1 reflects the continuation of current industry trends and environmental regulation.
 Solar and wind additions are assumed to exceed current renewable portfolio standards (RPS) due to economics, public appeal, and the anticipation of potential policy changes.
 In addition, age-based retirements of coal generation are set to 56 years while gas-fired and oil generators are set to 50 years.
-Battery energy storage resources are included relative to the approved solar amounts 39.
+Battery energy storage resources are included relative to the approved solar amounts 44.
 For Future 1, the level of energy storage is 20% of the projected solar capacity.
-Like MISO, SPP has also established an additional, Future 2 which reflects a scenario driven by the adoption of emerging technologies such as electric vehicles, distributed generation, demand response, and energy efficiency.
-Agebased retirements of thermal generators are accelerated in Future 2, and it also assumes a more aggressive buildout of solar, wind, and energy storage resources when compared with Future 1.40 Exhibit 14 below provides an overview of the assumptions that is reflected in SPP's Futures.
+Like MISO, SPP has also established an additional, Future 2 which reflects a scenario driven by the adoption of emerging technologies such as electric vehicles, distributed generators are accelerated in Future 2, and it also assumes a more aggressive buildout of solar, wind, and energy storage resources when compared with Future 1.45 Exhibit 12 below provides an overview of the assumptions that is reflected in SPP's Futures.

-39 Source: 2021 ITP Assessment Scope dated August 5, 2020.
+44 Source: 2021 ITP Assessment Scope dated August 5, 2020.

-40 Source: 2021 ITP Assessment Scope dated August 5, 2020.
+45 Source: 2021 ITP Assessment Scope dated August 5, 2020.